benbrastmckie/VSCodium/README.md

 The next sections will describe the following two ways to use Git to backup your configuration:

-  1. Use VSCode's Git integration to add a fork of this repository as a remote, pulling down changes.
+  1. Use VSCodium's Git integration to add a fork of this repository as a remote, pulling down changes.
   2. Use the Git CLI to clone the contents into the appropriate folder on your machine.

 ### [Option 1: Git Integration](#Table-of-Contents)